ChalinduKodikara/turbo-car-game/README.md

 ## How to Play
 Here is a step-by-step guide on how to play the game:
 * 1. Launch the app.
+After the game is installed, locate it on your device and launch it.
+This can typically be done by tapping the game's icon on your home screen or in the app drawer.
+Once the game is launched, you will be taken to the main menu.
 <p align="center">
   <img src="https://user-images.githubusercontent.com/38396435/220977112-ca9a53f0-f1bc-4e71-b7a7-7121d46d5643.jpg">
 </p>